MVS Board of Directors Election

 Dear MVS Parents, Teachers, and Current Board of Directors,

-Applications are due on March 28, 2025, and may be emailed to [email protected].
+Applications were due by March 28, 2025, and are now closed.

-Refer to the FAQs below for additional information on the roles and responsibilities of a board director.
-We hope that you will consider applying for a board position and please let us know if you have any questions.
+Please refer to the FAQs below for more information on the roles and responsibilities of a board member.
+We hope you will consider applying for a board position in the future.
+If you have any questions, please feel free to reach out to us.

 MAY 2025 ELECTION FAQS